BonnyAD9/clipr/README.md

 I was frustrated that xclip sometimes works and sometimes not, so i wrote this.

-Current implementation works by asking the terminal.
-So in all cases, stderr must be terminal and when pasting (`-v`) stdin also must be terminal.

 ## Usage
 ```
 Welcome in clipr by BonnyAD9